What we do

 We aim to provide smart and practical advice when encountering the many issues that typically arise in the course of a mergers and acquisitions transaction, including political considerations, cultural and communication barriers, national security concerns and brand protectionism.
-We guide clients through the complex PRC regulatory requirements, foreign investment restrictions and governmental approvals involved in acquisition of PRC companies and assets, including filings with the Ministry of Commerce (MOFCOM), State Administration for Industry and Commerce (AIC), China Securities Regulatory Commission (for acquisitions of listed companies) and State Owned Enterprises and Assets Supervisory Bureau (for acquisitions of state-owned assets).
-We also assist in merger control and competition related matters in China, including notifications to the Anti-Monopoly Bureau of MOFCOM under China’s Anti-Monopoly Law.
+We guide clients through the complex PRC regulatory requirements, foreign investment restrictions and governmental approvals/filings involved in acquisition of PRC companies and assets, including approval by/filings or registration with the Ministry of Commerce (MOFCOM), National Development and Reform Commission (NDRC), State Administration for Industry and Commerce (AIC), China Securities Regulatory Commission (for acquisitions of listed companies) and State Owned Enterprises and Assets Supervisory Bureau (for acquisitions of state-owned assets).
+We also assist in merger control and competition related matters in China, including filings with the Anti-Monopoly Bureau of MOFCOM under China’s Anti-Monopoly Law.

 In addition to advising on inbound M&A in China, we have acted on some of the most ground breaking Chinese “outbound” mergers and acquisitions deals in recent years, including Zijin Mining’s acquisition of Monterrico Metals, one of the first takeovers of a UK listed company by a Chinese acquirer.
 We have experience in the particular challenges faced by Chinese companies in outbound M&A, from dealing with political sensitivities and investment restrictions on state owned enterprises in countries like the US and Australia, to domestic concerns and regulatory approvals for outbound acquisitions that can complicate deal making and put Chinese bidders at a disadvantage, particularly in auction situations.